- Law Enforcement & Public Safety

 The Montgomery County LEPC has established procedures for the release of records to the public.
 The policy can be accessed by clicking here: Public Information Requests

-The Montgomery County LEPC is comprised of volunteer members representing a cross section of the county's emergency and health services community, large and small industry, elected officials, and the public as well as the county emergency management coordinator and the Montgomery County Hazardous Materials Response Team.
+The Montgomery County LEPC is composed of volunteer members representing a cross section of the county's emergency and health services community, large and small industry, elected officials, and the public as well as the county emergency management coordinator and the Montgomery County Hazardous Materials Response Team.

 Montgomery County Public Safety Training Campus